Joao-M-Almeida/ML-Tutorial/PresentationPlan.md

 There won't be any slides, I am going to show you a lot of code, some math and some plots.

-We won't focus on the theoretical details behind the ML techiniques, but on their intuition and on how to apply them.
+We won't focus on the theoretical details behind the ML techniques, but on their intuition and on how to apply them.
 We will do this with the help of Python and Scikit Learn, a very nice python ML library.

  <!-- but i’ve got rid of as much maths as possible and put in lots of pictures.